vcl/vcl/modules/calendar/README.md

 - `vclOtherMonth`
 - `vclDisabled`
 - `vclSelected`: Mark a time unit as selected
+- `vclSelectedAlt`: Mark a time unit as selected with alternative style
 - `vclSelectedBeg`: Mark the beginning of a time unit range
 - `vclSelectedEnd`: Mark the end of a time unit range
 - `vclAvailable`